kolhesamiksha/Hybrid-Search-RAG/README.md

 ### 🔍 Is Customization Limited?

 - Not at all!
 Everything is configurable.
 You can easily adjust the parameters using the .env.example file.
+- Proper comments are provided inside .env.example file to find and get every configurations..
+- Start Build and deploy your usecase without caring about the internal techstack with just few lines of code!!!

 ### 🏗️ Can I Define My Own Hybrid-RAG Workflow?